Tulane University Logo

 Tulane University Logo History

-The university’s motto – non sibi, sed suis – speaks to the aspiration to improve society’s life.
-It is represented on the seal, which can be seen on the flag, diplomas, and official documents.
-In other cases, the logo is used with a wordmark and an emblem as a shield with a monogram.
+The university’s motto, non sibi, sed suis, speaks to the aspiration to improve society’s life.
+It is represented on the seal, which appears on the flag, diplomas, and official documents.
+In other cases, the logo is used with a wordmark and an emblem, either as a shield or as a monogram.

 1834 – today